Super-resolving frequency measurement with mode-selective quantum memory

-To perform estimation experiments using the mode-selective Raman quantum memory described above, we first prepared the signal as an incoherent mixture of two Gaussian spectral lines, each with a linewidth of $\sigma = 5.30$ MHz (see Methods for detailed procedure).
-We varied their frequency separation across 21 values, ranging from 0 to 1 in steps of 0.05.
-For each signal, we performed two measurements, storing the signal with an HG$_0$ or an HG$_1$ control read-in pulse.
-In both cases, retrieval was conducted using a $\text{HG}_1$ control pulse after 200 ns storage and the retrieved signal was detected with superconducting nanowire single-photon detectors.
-At $\epsilon=0$, the storage efficiency and total internal efficiency for the $\text{HG}_0$ control read-in were measured to be $39.5 \pm 0.6\%$ and $14.6 \pm 0.1\%$ respectively, using control pulses with energies of $130 \pm 1$ pJ.
+To perform estimation experiments using the mode-selective Raman quantum memory described above, we prepared the signal as an incoherent mixture of two Gaussian spectral lines, each with a linewidth of $\sigma = 5.30$~MHz, and varied their normalised separation from 0 to 1 in steps of 0.05 (see Methods).
+For each separation, we performed two measurements by storing the signal with either an $\mathrm{HG}_0$ or an $\mathrm{HG}_1$ control read-in pulse.
+In both cases, the stored signals were retrieved after 200~ns using an $\mathrm{HG}_1$ pulse and detected with SNSPDs.
+At $\epsilon=0$, the storage and total internal efficiency for $\text{HG}_0$ read-in were $(39.5 \pm 0.6)\%$ and $(14.6 \pm 0.1)\%$ respectively, using control pulses with energies of $130 \pm 1$~pJ.
 For each separation, we recorded approximately $N\approx 2 \times10^5$ detector clicks in total.

-To estimate the frequency separation $\epsilon$, we first performed a full calibration of the experimental system with $1.6\times10^5$ detected counts for each separation.
-By fitting the experimental model to this calibration data, we determined the measured crosstalk from the $\text{HG}_0$ to $\text{HG}_1$ modes in the estimation experiment to be 0.34\%.
-It is noteworthy that this is a separate experiment from the demonstration of mode filtering described in the previous section, accounting for the slight difference in the measured mode crosstalk values.
-With the calibrated model, in each run we performed MLE to compute the estimate $\hat{\epsilon}_\text{MLE}$ based on Eq.~\ref{eq:MLE_estimator} with registered counts $N_0$ and $N_1$.
-We then obtained the MSE for each separation by averaging $(\hat{\epsilon}_\text{MLE} - \epsilon)^2$ over 50 bootstrapped experiments with the same $N$ from the total dataset of detector clicks.
-The uncertainty in the MSE was calculated by repeating this procedure 10 times.
-The detailed procedure of data collection and analysis is described in Methods.
+To estimate the frequency separation $\epsilon$, we first calibrated the system with $1.6\times10^5$ detected counts per separation.
+By fitting the experimental model to this calibration data, we determined the measured crosstalk from $\text{HG}_0$ to $\text{HG}_1$ in the estimation experiment to be 0.34\%.
+This calibration was performed in a separate experiment from the previous mode-filtering demonstration, accounting for the slight difference in reported crosstalk.
+With the calibrated model, in each run, we performed MLE to compute the estimate $\hat{\epsilon}_\text{MLE}$ based on Eq.~\ref{eq:MLE_estimator} with registered counts $(N_0,N_1)$.
+We then obtained the MSE for each separation by averaging $(\hat{\epsilon}_\text{MLE} - \epsilon)^2$ over 50 bootstrapped experiments with the same $N$ drawn from the full click dataset.
+The uncertainty in the MSE was evaluated by repeating this procedure 10 times.